 The Reentry of Long March 5B

-Core stages of rockets normally cannot be restarted, so they cannot perform any more manoeuvres once they have shot off their main engine (the SpaceX Falcon 9 is an exception).
+Core stages of rockets normally cannot be restarted, so they cannot perform any more manoeuvres once they have shut down their main engine (the SpaceX Falcon 9 is an exception).
 This means that the Long March 5B core stage couldn’t do a safe deorbiting manoeuvre so it would fall safely into the SPOUA (South Pacific Ocean Uninhabited Area).

 But the perigee also decreases, so the drag keeps on increasing.
-Drag removes energy from the orbit – in the end the object will be so low that it no longer manages a complete orbit, It will then do into a steep decline and when it encounters denser atmosphere layers it will be like hitting a brick wall – it will be ripped to pieces and much of it will heat up and burn due to friction.
+Drag removes energy from the orbit – in the end the object will be so low that it no longer manages a complete orbit, It will then enter a steep decline.
+When it encounters dense atmosphere layers it will be like hitting a brick wall – it will be ripped to pieces and much of it will burn up due to friction.